ocadotechnology/hexagonjs/.github/CONTRIBUTING.md

 # Working on the library

+## Making Changes

+This project uses GitFlow

+- `master` contains only viable releases
+- `develop` should be used for all PRs
+- `feature/<feature name>` should be used for all feature branches when working on this repository

+When working on a fork, merge to `develop`

 ## Code Style

 This project is currently written in a combination of `coffeescript` and `es6`.